projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 Display Virtualization
 ----------------------

-GVT-g reuses the i915 graphics driver in the SOS to initialize the Display Engine, and then manages the Display Engine to show different VM frame buffers.
+GVT-g reuses the i915 graphics driver in the Service VM to initialize the Display Engine, and then manages the Display Engine to show different VM frame buffers.
 When two vGPUs have the same resolution, only the frame buffer locations are switched.